xuankimtran/docs-1/pages/katalon-studio/docs/bitbucket-intergration.md

 2. Enter file in which to save the key.
 3. Enter the SSH key passphrase and confirm it.
 4. Add your SSH key to the ssh-agent.
-5. Add a new SSH key to your Git account.
+5. Add a new SSH key to your BitBucket account.

 ### Clone a Katalon Studio project from a Git repository in BitBucket